Selle Français: Uses

 The Selle Français is a French sport horse, now recognized internationally as a top breed for show jumping and three-day eventing.
 Selection criteria for breeding stock focuses on their jumping abilities.
 Show jumping is a technical sport, calling for lively and responsive yet powerful horses.
 Horses with more Thoroughbred blood in them have also been very competitive in three-day eventing, where speed and stamina are needed to be successful in all three portions (dressage, three-day eventing and show jumping) of the event.
 Thanks to these qualities, the Selle Français is seen on international show jumping and three-day eventing teams, both in France and elsewhere.
 In dressage, the Selle Français has gradually improved, but has faced stiff competition from northern European breeds, which often have more active gaits.
 In addition, many French breeders guide their horses to the more popular and profitable sport of show jumping, which sometimes deprives the dressage system of good horses.
 The World Breeding Federation for Sport Horses (WBFSH) ranks warmblood stud books based on their success in eventing, show jumping and dressage.
 In 2013, the ANSF was ranked as the 3rd best show jumping stud book in the world, topped only by the Dutch Warmblood and Belgian Warmblood breeds, and a Selle Français horse was ranked first in the world.
 The stud book was ranked at 6th in the world in eventing, with the top horse placed at 25th.
 The ANSF was ranked 19th in dressage, beaten by many of the more popular dressage breeds, including Dutch Warmbloods, Hanoverians and Westphalians.

-The Institut français du cheval et de l'équitation (French Institute of Horse Riding), the École nationale d'équitation (National Riding School) and the Cadre Noir all use mainly Selle Français.
+The Institut français du cheval et de l'équitation (French Institute of Horse Riding), the École nationale d'équitation (National Equestrian School) and the Cadre Noir all use mainly Selle Français.
 Young horses are selected according to their skills and are trained by students within the schools.
 Horses representing the Cadre Noir are selected at the age of three and are trained according to their abilities, with some reaching the highest levels of haute ecole dressage.
 Selle Français are also used for combined driving, equestrian vaulting and competitive trail riding, and have competed at the international level in all three sports.

 Selle Français are also used for the production of race horses in France.
 By crossbreeding them with Thoroughbred and Anglo-Arabians, horses are produced which are competitive in steeplechase (racing over obstacles).
 These horses are generally registered as AQPS (meaning "other than Thoroughbred") in France.
 The AQPS studbook in France was created in 2005; before this, some successful French racehorses, especially those raced in steeplechase races, were registered as Selle Français.
 These include Neptune Collonges, winner of the 2012 Grand National race, and Quevega.